fluent/fluent-bit-docs/pipeline/inputs/windows-exporter-metrics.md

 (Name='docker' OR Name LIKE '%Svc%' OR Name LIKE '%Service')
 ```

-The WMI query should be called with the translated parameter as:
+The WMI query will be called with the translated parameter as:

 ```
 SELECT * FROM Win32_Service WHERE (Name='docker' OR Name LIKE '%Svc%' OR Name LIKE '%Service')